 Keywords: KHS 101 hydrochloride, KHS 101 hydrochloride supplier, KHS101, hydrochloride, transforming, acidic, coiled-coil-containing, protein, 3, TACC3, NPC, hippocampal, neural, progenitors, cells, neuronal, differentiation, maturing, neurons, differentiated, selective, activators, [1262770-73-9], Neural, Stem, Cells, 4888, Tocris Bioscience

 Citations for KHS 101 hydrochloride

 Citations are publications that use Tocris products.

 Currently there are no citations for KHS 101 hydrochloride.
 Do you know of a great paper that uses KHS 101 hydrochloride from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area

 Tocris offers the following scientific literature in this area to showcase our products.
 We invite you to request* or download your copy today!

 *Please note that Tocris will only send literature to established scientific business / institute addresses.